Anjasfedo/flutter_basics/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+flutter is widget on widget

+MaterialWidget can contain Scaffold that a widget use as skeleton of app, it has white black widget. those two is skeleton of app

+flutter work with widget, its widget over widget over widget,

+every widget has arguments, and if we used arguments we need to pass another widget as arguments.

+widget use pascal case
+argument contain widget with colon (:)